 These cars are of unusual strength and size, with berths, smoking and toilet accommodations correspondingly roomy.
-Each transcontinental sleeping-car is provided with and all are fitted with double doors and windows to exclude the dust in summer and the cold in winter.
+The transcontinental sleeping-cars are provided with and all are fitted with double doors and windows to exclude the dust in summer and the cold in winter.

-BATH ROOMS,
+BATH ROOMS.

-The seats are richl upholstered, with high backs and arms, and the centre sections are made into luxurious. sofas during the day.
+The seats are richly upholstered, with high backs and arms, and the central sections are made into luxurious sofas during the day.

 The upper berths are provided with windows and ventilators, and have curtains separate from those of the berths beneath.
-The exteriors are of polished red mahogany, and the interiors are of combined mahogany and satinwood, elaborately carved.
-While the lamps, brackets, berth-locks, and other pieces of metal work are of old brass of antique design.
+The exteriors are of polished red mahogany, and the interiors are of white mahogany and satinwood, elaborately carved; while the lamps, brackets, berth-locks, and other pieces of metal work, are of old brass of antique design.

-THE FIRST-CLASS DAY COACHES are proportionately elaborate in their arrangement for the comfort of the passenger; and, for those who desire to travel at a cheaper rate, COLONIST SLEEPING CARS are provided without additional charge.
-These cars are fitted with upper and lower berths after the same general style as other sleeping-cars, but are not upholstered, and the passenger may furnish his own bedding, or purchase it of the company's agents at terminal stations at nominal rates.
+THE FIRST-CLASS DAY

+COACHES are proportionately elaborate in their arrangement for the comfort of the passenger; and, for those who desire to travel at a cheaper rate, COLONIST SLEEPING CARS are provided without additional charge.
+These cars are fitted with upper and lower berths after the same general style as other sleeping-cars, but are not upholstered, and the passenger may furnish his own bedding, or purchase it of the Company's agents at terminal stations at nominal rates.
+The entire passenger equipment is matchless in elegance and comfort.